The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: The optimal stopping problem

-The random sequence $\{Z(t;m)\}_{t\in\N_0}$ is the smallest $\FF$-supermartingale that dominates the rewards sequence $\{Y(t;m)\}_{t\in\N}$, hence the terminology of ``envelope.''
-It happens that the relationship between $Z$ and $Y$ determines the optimal stopping time, via a theorem of Snell \cite{Snell1952}.
+The random sequence $\{Z(t;m)\}_{t\in\N_0}$ is the smallest $\FF$-supermartingale that dominates the rewards sequence $\{Y(t;m)\}_{t\in\N}$, hence the terminology of `envelope.'
+It happens that the relationship between $Z$ and $Y$ determines the optimal stopping time \cite{Snell1952}.

-\begin{theorem} For the processes $Y,Z$ as defined in \eqref{Y(t;m)}, \eqref{Z(t;m)}, the stopping time
+\begin{theorem} For the processes $Y,Z$ as defined in \eqref{eq:Y-def}, \eqref{eq:snell}, the stopping time

-is contained in $\s(t)$ and is optimal for problem \eqref{optimal stopping problem}.
+is contained in $\s(t)$ and is optimal for problem \eqref{eq:osp}.
 In other words,

-\end{theorem} From \eqref{Z property 1} and \eqref{sigma(t;m)}, we get the natural relationship
+\end{theorem} From \eqref{eq:Z-1} and \eqref{eq:sigma}, we get the natural relationship

-which says that it is optimal to stop as soon as the future expected discounted reward, conditioned on the currently available information, is exactly equal to the reward one would receive from exiting immediately.
+which says that it is optimal to stop as soon as the future expected discounted reward, conditioned on the currently available information, is exactly equal to the reward the agent would receive from exiting immediately.

 From the theory of optimal stopping, we also have the following results.

 \begin{proposition} The stopped process $\{Z(\theta\wedge\sigma(t;m);m), \F(\theta)\}_{\theta=t}^\infty$ is a martingale for every $t\in\N_0$ and $m\ge0$. \end{proposition}